 With a keen interest in the use and development of Free and Open Source Software, Colin has championed initiatives and conferences to encourage the adoption of open source software and methodologies, including providing “masterclass” training to the Northern Ireland Civil Service.
 Most of his own free and open source software is available on GitHub, include a number of software systems for teaching and administration in higher education.

-Colin has BSc and PhD degrees from Queen’s University Belfast.
-He is a Fellow of the Institution of Mathematics and its Applications (FIMA), a Fellow of the Institution of Engineering and Technology (FIET), a Principal Fellow of the Higher Education Academy (PFHEA), a committee member for the Engineering Professors’ Council (EPC), and a member of the advisory group for the All Party Group for Science and Technology at the Northern Ireland Assembly and an Executive Committee member and Trustee for ASET, the UK body for placement professionals.
+Colin has BSc and PhD degrees in mathematics from Queen’s University Belfast.
+He is a National Teaching Fellow (NTF), a Fellow of the Institution of Mathematics and its Applications (FIMA), a Fellow of the Institution of Engineering and Technology (FIET), a Principal Fellow of the Higher Education Academy (PFHEA), and a chartered engineer (CEng).